 This course prepares students to develop & strengthen mastery of English language skills in academic connections.

 Introduction to Natural Sciences: The course will present a foundation for understanding science from a Christian perspective (worldview), and from this vantage point will trace the various philosophical traditions surrounding the growth of science from the Early Modern period to the present.
 A variety of topics in the biological, chemical, and physical sciences will be used to illustrate the development of science, and in each case, students will focus beyond the science itself to related philosophical and theological considerations.
+This course introduces students to the elements of literature, to several themes and approaches that are popular with literature.
+These topics will be discussed and seen through the Christian worldview.
+Students are invited to think of how literary works convey meaning and see their close relationship with their existence as students and social members of society.

 At UPH, we seek to provide a world-class holistic education.
 This means that you need broad academic foundations, as well as the development of skills and behaviours that can be applied across different areas of life and employment.
 We don't want to only supply you with academic information; we want to change your life.